bbc/dvbcss-synckit-ios/SyncKitVideoSyncDemoApp/README.md

 `pts_timeline` is an object that describes a PTS timeline.

+#### Modify media object correlations to refer to the PTS timeline
-2. For each media object representing a specific companion content, change  its correlation to refer to the PTS timeline.
+For each media object representing a specific companion content, change  its correlation to refer to the PTS timeline.

 The correlation is a pair of timestamps representing a time on the TV timeline and the corresponding time on the companion content's timeline.